-- 1. Proposed Budget.
+1. Proposed Budget.
 Attached hereto as Attachment B is the proposed program budget for the services to be provided under this AFA.
-The amount reflects the Fiscal Year 2017 recurring enacted amount allocated.
-If Congressional appropriation for full year funding is not available at the start of the FY 2018, as an initial budget, the Navajo Nation may enter in the FMIS a full year budget at the actual, total amount of recurring funds distributed for FY 2017 that is based on Congressional appropriation.
-If the Navajo Nation is proposing to allocate costs between two 638 programs, the percentage breakdown of such cost allocation shall be reflected in the budget. - 2.
-Funding Distribution and Final Budget.
-Subject to the availability of Congressional appropriation, DOI shall distribute direct program funding for Fiscal Year 2018 exclusive of any Central Office or Regional Office shares, direct contract support cost and indirect cost funds, in one lump sum payment to the Navajo Nation in accordance with Section B(6) of the Contract.
+The amount reflects the Fiscal Year 2022 recurring enacted amount allocated.
+If Congressional appropriation for full year funding is not available at the start of the FY 2023, as an initial budget, the Navajo Nation may enter in the FMIS a full year budget at the actual, total amount of recurring funds distributed for FY 2022 that is based on Congressional appropriation.
+If the Navajo Nation is proposing to allocate costs between two 638 programs, the percentage breakdown of such cost allocation shall be reflected in the budget.

+2. Funding Distribution and Final Budget.
+Subject to the availability of Congressional appropriation, DOI shall distribute direct program funding for Fiscal Year 2023 exclusive of any Central Office or Regional Office shares, direct contract support cost and indirect cost funds, in one lump sum payment to the Navajo Nation in accordance with Section B(6) of the Contract.
 The final program budget shall reflect the actual funds distributed.
 Funding award(s) such as one time funding which require separate expenditure report shall be specified in the contract modification (SF-30) by BIA.
-A separate account Financial Management Information System (FMIS Business Unit) shall be assigned by the Navajo
+A separate account Financial Management Information System (FMIS Business Unit) shall be assigned by the Navajo Nation accordingly.

-Nation accordingly.
 Full payment shall be made by all-electronic payment through an Automated Standard Application for Payment (ASAP), an information system developed by the Financial Management Services and the Federal Reserve Bank of Richmond.
 The Navajo Nation must have: (1) an active registration in ASAP by completing the Participation Request Form: (2) an active Data Universal Number System (DUNS); and an active registration in the System for Award Management (SAM).

-- 3. DOI acknowledges that the amount allocated does not fully fund the contracted activities and to the extent that any shortfalls exist in funding (direct, contract support cost or otherwise,) owed to the Navajo Nation, the DOI and BIA shall make a good faith effort, subject to applicable law, to identify funds or to obtain an appropriation to address this shortfall.
-DOI will report such shortfalls to Congress and simultaneously provide the Navajo Nation with such report. - 4.
-Nothing in this AFA shall be deemed a waiver of any right the Navajo Nation may have under the Act to receive 100% of its funding, direct, contract support cost or otherwise, as determined under Section 106 of the ISDEAA, as amended. - BUDGET REVISON.
+3. DOI acknowledges that the amount allocated does not fully fund the contracted activities and to the extent that any shortfalls exist in funding (direct, contract support cost or otherwise,) owed to the Navajo Nation, the DOI and BIA shall make a good faith effort, subject to applicable law, to identify funds or to obtain an appropriation to address this shortfall.
+DOI will report such shortfalls to Congress and simultaneously provide the Navajo Nation with such report.

+4. Nothing in this AFA shall be deemed a waiver of any right the Navajo Nation may have under the Act to receive 100% of its funding, direct, contract support cost or otherwise, as determined under Section 106 of the ISDEAA, as amended.

+5. BUDGET REVISION.
 The Navajo Nation shall request prior approval from the Awarding Official for a budget revision that will increase the amount of indirect cost for the Contract.

-All other budget revisions do not require BIA approval, including carryover funds attributable to operation of the program a.
-Funding under this AFA may be reduced only according to the provisions of Section 106(b) of the ISDEAA, as amended.
+All other budget revisions do not require BIA approval, including carryover funds attributable to operation of the program.